orkestrel/validator/guides/domains.md

 # Domain guards

 Pragmatic, ecosystem-friendly validators (not vendor-specific).
-Each returns boolean and has an assertion counterpart.
+Each returns boolean.
+For fail-fast behavior, compose tiny wrappers that throw with context when a guard fails.

 Included
 - isUUIDv4 — canonical v4 format